GooberCraft/StormtrooperX/SECURITY.md

 ### Server Hardening
 - Keep your server software (Spigot/Paper) updated
-- Use the latest Java LTS version (Java 17 or 21 recommended)
+- Use the latest Java LTS version (Java 21 recommended, Java 11+ required)
 - Regularly update all plugins, including StormtrooperX
 - Review server logs for unusual activity
 - Use proper file permissions for the `plugins/` directory